 To Get An Instant Boost In Traffic; A Simpler Marketing Trick Is To Go On Other’s Podcasts As A Guest.

-To Go On A Podcast, the first thing you’ll need to do; is to
+To Go On A Podcast, the first thing you’ll need to do; is to Find Podcasts That Your Audience Would Listen To.

 You can visit different platforms like iTunes, Spotify, Google Play, and Search Your Topic to Find Podcasts.

-, Visit The Website Of Each Podcast, And Find Their E-Mail Addresses.
+Next, Visit The Website Of Each Podcast, And Find Their E-Mail Addresses.
 They’re Usually Available In The Contact Us Section; Or You Can Visit The Podcast Host's Social Media Page To Get In Touch.

 Then Draft An E-Mail And Pitch The Podcast Host.
 In The E-Mail, Tell Them How Interesting Their Podcast Is And How You Can Contribute To Their Podcast As A Guest.

+You Can Also Add Your Experiences And Stories In The E-Mail To Make It Interesting.

-You can include things like How You Grew Your Revenue by 105%; or Using This Simple Trick...
+For Instance: You can include things like How You Grew Your Revenue by 105%; or Using This Simple Trick...
 We Tripled Our User Engagement!

+After Sending The E-Mail; you can follow up (politely) if you don’t get a response.

 By Continuing This Practice And Appearing In Multiple Podcasts; You Can Start Building An Audience, Establish Yourself As An Expert On A Topic; And Promote Your Website To Grow Your Traffic.